-The fund invests in shares of companies in the environmental technology sector across the globe that are committed to promoting sustainable societies and that have sound financial prospects.
+The fund invests mainly in shares of listed companies across the globe that are committed to promoting sustainable societies and that have sound financial prospects.
 The fund only invests in companies that have been admitted to the investment universe.
 Investees are also expected to have a policy on good governance and ethical behaviour.
-Due to the strict sustainability criteria of ASN Impact Investors, and the sustainable investment objectives, the fund has been classified by ASN Impact Investors as an Article 9 product under the SFDR.
+Due to the strict sustainability criteria of ASN Impact Investors, and the sustainable investment objectives, the fund reports in accordance with Article 9 of the SFDR.
 Therefore, the investment selection criteria only include investments which qualify as sustainable as defined by SFDR.
 All sustainable investments in the fund contribute to an environmental and/or social objective.
-The minimum proportion of investments with an environmental objective is 100%.
-Since the fund only has environmental objectives, all investees in the portfolio are categorized as "Environmental".
+The minimum proportion of investments with an environmental objective is 50%.
+These investments are classified as 'Environmental'.
+This includes investors invests at least 10% of its assets under management in investments with a social objective.
+This includes investments in companies focused on a healthy society, education and telecommunications.